-Coolpower's EMMA system was installed by British Gas's installation partners on the project, Solar & Wind Applications.
+Coolpower's EMMA system was installed by British Gas' installation partners on the project, Solar and Wind Applications.
 It diverts surplus power from on-site generation such as solar PV to immersion heaters whilst holding electricity export close to zero.
-The EMMA collects 10 minute resolution consumption, generation and export data via coolpower's data management system.
+The EMMA collects 10-minute resolution consumption, generation and export data via coolpower's data management system.

-In Home Displays (IHD)
+In Home Displays (IHDs)

-Two types of In Home Displays were used throughout the trials:
+Two types of IHDs were used throughout the trials: